New York Probate Process – A Guide

 Examples of non-probate assets include jointly held real property; jointly held savings, checking, and brokerage accounts; bank accounts with a named beneficiary; life insurance policies with a named beneficiary; and assets held in trust.

-What is Probate Without a Will?
+What is Probate Process Without a Will?

-As mentioned above, where a person dies without a will, the an administration proceeding is commenced in Surrogate’s Court.
+As mentioned above, where a person dies without a Will, the an administration proceeding is commenced in Surrogate’s Court.
 Since the person died without naming anyone to act as fiduciary or beneficiaries, the law sets forth who may become the fiduciary of the estate and who is entitled to share in the decedent’s assets.
 SCPA § 1001 provides a hierarchy of individuals who may obtain Letters of Administration from the Court where a decedent dies without a will.
 EPTL § 4-1.1 provides for the distribution of an intestate decedent’s property.

 The process of an administration proceeding is very similar to that of a probate proceeding, except that the court forms look slightly different and there are generally fewer steps involved.
 Click here for a guide to obtain letters of administration.